guru-apr21/Learn-SQL/README.md

 * DATETIME - It's size is 8 bytes so if we want to store dates that go beyond 2038 we should use this type.
 * TIMESTAMP - for keeping track of when a row was created or last updated.
 It's size is 4 bytes and it can only store the dates upto the year 2038.
 This is called the year 2038 problem.
 * YEAR - for storing the four digit year.

+## Blob Types

+We use Blob types to store large amount of binary data like images, videos, pdfs pretty much any binary data.
+In MySQL we have 4 BLOB types and they differ based on maximum amount of data they can store.

+* TINYBLOB : 255 bytes
+* BLOB : 65 kilobytes
+* MEDIUMBLOB : 16 megabytes
+* LONGBLOB : 4 gigabytes